 Learn more about our clinic sites:

-Intern Year (PGY1):
+Intern Year (HO-1):

-The PGY1 year follows the same X+Y scheduling as interns in the Categorical Track.
+The HO-1 year follows the same X+Y scheduling as interns in the Categorical Track.
 Please refer to the X +Y scheduling guide under the Categorical Curriculum.
 During the Y week, interns in the Primary Care track will have two half-days of continuity clinic at the Downtown Health Plaza—which is an underserved clinic—and one half-day of clinic at the University Internal Medicine at Country Club Road practice.
 They will participate in the Primary Care conference series detailed below.

-Residency (PGY2 and PGY3):
+Residency (HO-2 and HO-3):

 After getting a strong Internal Medicine foundation in the intern year, residents in the PC Track gain additional exposure to ambulatory medicine, with five main ambulatory PC Track requirements to complete.
 During their non-ward blocks, residents will have a fixed half-day of their continuity practice at Downtown Health Plaza and a fixed half-day at the University Internal Medicine at Country Club Road practice.
 They will have the same faculty mentor at University Internal Medicine for all three years to strengthen and build the one-to-one mentoring relationship.